 - What activities do you get lost in and forget about time?

-The problem is that many of us feel that our passions are ‘silly’ or ‘childish’ or ‘irresponsible.
-So we end up just burying them for more respectable goals like ‘being area manager’.
-But who said that being area manager of an office supply company was more respectable than being an activist or an artist?
+The problem is that many of us feel our passions are ‘silly,’ ‘childish,’ or ‘irresponsible.
+So we buried them for more respectable goals like ‘being area manager.’
+But who said that being an area manager of an office supply company was more respectable than being an activist or an artist?

 The point is that you don’t have to give up your day job or your work responsibilities.
-You just have to find and keep the burning passion alive so that you’re pursuing it when you can.
-When you begin to practice this and you remember your ‘why’, then life will have meaning and direction for you once again.
+You must find and keep the burning passion alive to pursue it when you can; when you begin to practice this and remember your ‘why,’ life will have meaning and direction for you again.

 Be well + prosper,